szasza576/arc-iotrains/README.md

 chmod +x pics.sh
 ```

 If you use a camera which is not v4l2 compatible then you can use another like ```fswebcam```, ```streamer``` or ```ffmpeg```.
 I have to leave this setup to you as this is HW specific.
 Note that, the mentioned programs do the jpeg encoding by CPU so it might slow down the whole process.
-For me a Raspberry B+ (yes, 1st gen) can take pictures in 0.5 second.
+For me a Raspberry B+ (yes, 1st gen) can take pictures in 0.5 second with v4l2 but it takes 3-5 seconds with the mentioned programs.

 You might need to finetune the ```pixelformat``` parameter in the script.
 The following commands might help to figure out the supported formats by your camera:
 ```bash